HexHive/OSTEP-slides/13-segmentation.md

 *statically unknown allocation patterns*.
 The size and lifetime of each allocated object is unknown.

+API: `alloc` to create an object, `free` to indicate it is no longer used.

+. . .

-* How would you manage such a data structure?
+How would you manage such a data structure?

 ---